rschristopher/rschristopher.github.io/src/custody/index.md

     Bitcoin allows superior custody services
     that no bank or institution will ever be able to match.
+    You secure your own wealth by securing a seed phrase.
+There's no bullion
+    to protect, only information.
+    A custody service must protect that
+    same information while also allowing
+    you access to it, which simply shifts the burden back onto you, adding unecessary complexity and vulnerability.

 Bitcoin Self Custody is exactly as hard as learning about the Internet in the 1990s.